 - is in receipt of an armed forced independent payment.

 It should be noted that ‘mental disorder’ referred to above also has conditions attached to it.
 It is understood that HMRC will accept certain conditions as a ‘mental disorder’ that enable a person to qualify, and as a result of the condition they are incapable of managing their affairs.
 The accepted conditions are as follows:

 - bipolar disorder, schizophrenia, depression, or other mental illness;

-- Autistic Spectrum Disorder (sometimes described as a pervasive developmental disorder);
+- Autistic Spectrum Disorder (sometimes described as a persuasive developmental disorder);

 - a learning disability, such as Down’s Syndrome.

 Some brain injuries are not seen as a mental disorder if they only have physical consequences.
 However, if the brain injury has caused a psychological, cognitive or behavioural disorder, then these will generally be accepted as a ‘mental disorder’.